My history in the installation, assembly & repair industry for ready to assemble products all started by accident.

 I also have a background in the sign industry as a draftsman and research manager of building codes, to determine permissibility for a business’ signage (pole signs with wind shears typical to basketball goals); along with providing a little engineering support for the installation departments.

-Along that journey of working at a few commercial sign shops in central Ohio, a coworker at one of the sign shops.
-At one time I owned a small vinyl sign shop where I made small real estate signs and did some vehicle lettering.
+Along that journey of working at a few commercial sign shops in central Ohio.
+At one time I owned my own small vinyl sign shop where I made real estate signs, some vehicle lettering and made banners for many occasions.

-One day, like most other days, things were not all that busy.
+One day, like most other days because of the competition of people working out of their basements, things were not all that busy.

-I received a phone call from that coworker asking me how things were going at the shop.
+I received a phone call from that coworker from a sign shop where I once worked, and he asked me how things were going at the shop.
 I said, “Not so good”… and he replied, “Good”!
 Perplexed by his response I remember asking… “What does that mean”?
 He went on to tell me there was some assembly work where he needed a helper.
-So long story short, the next day, I closed the shop and went to do some assembly work.
+So long story short, the next day, I closed the shop and went to help him with some of that work.

 At the end of the day of assembling some office furniture, I asked if he was hiring.
 He replied no, but the company I contract with is.